sgchun/nps/README.md

    ```
    Here, the first argument for `sge/nps_score.job` is the NPS data directory (`testdata/Test1/npsdat/`), the second argument is the directory containing validation cohort data (`testdata/Test1/`), and the third argument is the DatasetTag for validation genotypes.
 Since the genotype files for validation cohorts are named as chrom*N*.*Test1.val*.dosage.gz, DatasetTag has to be `Test1.val`.
 The last argument is the window shift (`0`, `20`, `40` or `60`).

-   Then, `npsR/nps_val.R` will combine polygenic risk scores across all shifted windows and report per-individual scores along with overall accuracy statistics:
+   Finally, `npsR/nps_val.R` will combine polygenic risk scores across all shifted windows and report per-individual scores along with overall accuracy statistics:
    ```
    Rscript npsR/nps_val.R testdata/Test1/npsdat/ testdata/Test1/ testdata/Test1/Test1.val.5K.fam testdata/Test1/Test1.val.5K.phen 0 20 40 60
    ```
    The command arguments are:
    - NPS data directory: `testdata/Test1/npsdat/`
    - directory containing validation genotypes: `testdata/Test1`
-   - IDs of validation samples: `testdata/Test1/Test1.val.5K.fam`
+   - sample IDs of validation cohort: `testdata/Test1/Test1.val.5K.fam`
    - phenotypes of validation samples: `testdata/Test1/Test1.val.5K.phen`
    - window shifts used in the prediction model: `0 20 40 60`.

-   `npsR/nps_val.R` print out the following output on Test case #1.
+   `npsR/nps_val.R` will print out the following.
 Here, it reports the AUC of 0.8531 and Nagelkerke's R2 of 0.2693255.
-The individual NPS polygenic score is stored in the file `testdata/Test1.val.5K.phen.nps_score`.
+The polygenic risk scores for all individuals in the validation cohort are stored in the file `testdata/Test1.val.5K.phen.nps_score`.
    > Non-Parametric Shrinkage 1.0.0
    > Validation cohort:
    > Total  5000 samples